aymane-maghouti/Loan-Credit/README.md

 - `model.pkl`: The serialized trained Logistic Regression model.
 - `app.py`: The Flask application for deploying the trained model.
 - `requirements.txt`: A list of Python dependencies required to run the project.
-- `Loan Credit.ipynb` : The jupyter Notebook for building the model
+- `Loan Credit.ipynb` : The jupyter Notebook for building the model.

 The machine learning model builded is follow the following architecture :